 Stuart is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Stuart is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.10% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Stuart is somewhat higher than in the average US city of 21.84%: 25.10% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Stuart in 2010 was $26,723, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,892 for a family of four.
 However, Stuart contains both very wealthy and poor people as well.